The Legacy of Authoritarianism in a Democracy: The Effects of Authoritarianism on Voting Behavior

 Next, I present the year-specific estimates of the probability of winning the elections in panel B of Figure \ref{figure:Figure4}.
-Panel B has a similar structure to the vote shares shown in panel A and it is evident that the figures both panels are quite similar.
-Almost all coefficients for the postemergency years remain negative.
-However, a major difference is that the estimates of the probability of winning for the preemergency years sometimes remain positive and statistically significant.
+Panel B has a similar structure to the vote shares shown in panel A and it is evident that the figures in both panels are quite similar.
+Almost all coefficients for the post-emergency years remain negative.
+However, a major difference is that the estimates of the probability of winning for the pre-emergency years sometimes remain positive and statistically significant (although we do not observe any specific trend).

 My overall interpretation of Figure \ref{figure:Figure4} is that the authoritarian rule between 1975 and 1977 had a first-order impact on the decline in the INC's political dominance in India.
-Additionally, the legacy of the authoritarian rule persists and continues to affect the INC's political representation to the present day.
+Additionally, the legacy of the authoritarian rule persists and continues to affect the INC's political representation in the long run.